- Types of Relationship Between Centre and States

 Cooperative federalism means that there should be a mechanism for coordination between the union and the states.
 Institutions like the national development council, finance commission, and zonal councils have promoted cooperative federalism.
 The government has regularly tried to make it more practical and real.
 The central government has taken initiatives like:

 1. They have granted more autonomous powers to states in many matters.

-2. They have replaced planning commission with the institution of Niti Ayog, which is considered as a symbol of cooperative federalism.
+2. They have replaced the planning commission with the institution of Niti Ayog, which is considered a symbol of cooperative federalism.

-3. There is distribution of powers between the centre and the states.
-Schedule VII of the Indian Constitution provides three lists which prescribes the powers of both the governments and concurrent list implies cooperative federalism.
+3. There is a distribution of powers between the centre and the states.
+Schedule VII of the Indian Constitution provides three lists that prescribe the powers of both the governments and concurrent list implies cooperative federalism.

 Competitive federalism is a philosophy that promotes competition between the states and the union and between the state governments.
 More than cooperation, the states, and the union government have started working in an atmosphere of competition.